gyulanemeth/bluefox.email/email-sending-concepts/one-click-unsubscribe.md

 <GlossaryNavigation />

 # One-Click Unsubscribe

 **One-Click Unsubscribe** is a user-friendly mechanism that allows email recipients to **opt out of future communications with a single action**.
 This streamlined approach eliminates **friction** by removing the need for login credentials, complex forms, or additional confirmation steps, making it easier for users to manage their email preferences while helping senders maintain **clean lists** and comply with international regulations.

 ## What is One-Click Unsubscribe?

 One-Click Unsubscribe provides email recipients with a standardized, **immediate method** to remove themselves from email lists or marketing communications.
-It appears either as a special link near the sender information in modern [email clients](/email-sending-concepts/smtp.md) (like Gmail's "Unsubscribe" button) or as a prominently displayed link in the email footer.
+It appears as a special link or button near the sender information in modern [email clients](/email-sending-concepts/smtp.md) (like Gmail's "Unsubscribe" button).
 When clicked, it immediately processes the unsubscribe request **without requiring additional steps** from the user.

 ## How One-Click Unsubscribe Works

-The One-Click Unsubscribe mechanism is primarily implemented through standardized [email headers](/email-sending-concepts/email-headers) that work behind the scenes to facilitate the unsubscribe process.
-Email senders include special headers in their messages that email clients recognize and can present as unsubscribe options to users.
+The One-Click Unsubscribe mechanism is primarily implemented through standardized [email headers](/email-sending-concepts/email-headers) that facilitate the process:

-The implementation centers around the **`List-Unsubscribe`** and **`List-Unsubscribe-Post`** headers, which provide recipient email clients with the necessary information to process unsubscribe requests automatically.

 | Header Type | Purpose | Example |
 |-------------|---------|---------|